CFD Trading In The USA

 For non-American citizens, getting started CFD trading in the USA is straightforward:

-- Find a broker – First and foremost, check the broker is regulated.
+- Find a brokerage – First and foremost, check they are regulated.
 Then make sure any commissions and fees are competitive.
 Also, check their platform is reliable and suits your trading style.

 - Open an account – Lots of providers offer multiple accounts.
 In general, the larger the initial deposit, the better the leverage options, customer support, and analysis tools available.